 Employees may not divulge any information which they have gained by reason of their employment with the Village.

-Employees should not make any comments with any kind of negative, mocking, condescending, etc. slant about members of the public in general, about specific questions or behavior rom members of the public on the Village’s social media sites.
+Employees should not make any comments with any kind of negative, mocking, condescending, etc. slander about members of the public in general, about specific questions or behavior from members of the public on the Village’s social media sites.

 For safety and security reasons, employees are prohibited from disclosing security protocols or details about the Village security systems on any social media site.